rajasegar/ember-tailwind-codemod/README.md

 - https://balinterdi.com/blog/ember-tailwind-css-postcss-import/

 ## Are there any caveats?
-Yes, for the first cut, this codemod will only be able to support class selectors, element selectors and combinators, which means, other CSS selectors like pseudo-class selectors, pseudo-elements and attribute selectors, child selector, adjacent sibilign and general sibling selectors are not supported yet.
+Yes, for the first cut, this codemod will only be able to support class selectors, element selectors and combinators, which means, other CSS selectors like pseudo-class selectors, pseudo-elements and attribute selectors, child selector, adjacent sibling and general sibling selectors are not supported yet.
 But it is definitely possible in the future and I am working on it.
 And I could really use some help with Pull Requests.

 ## How do I know which things are not converted or omitted?